The Most Memorable

 Plus, at least four of the six of us have to fly.
 That greatly impacts the gifts we can give and receive.
 And don’t get me started on returns and exchanges.

 As the kids grew into adults, their lists grew shorter and specific.
 The gifting felt more of an obligation than a true joy.
-So the gifting was beginning to become a stress point.
+So the gifting was becoming a stress point and no longer fun for any of us.

 Plus, since we celebrate the holidays over 4 – 6 days together, as Mom, it always seemed to fall on my shoulders to plan activities to keep everyone engaged and entertained, beyond lounging and playing games together (which we certainly love to also do).